hyoin-an/hyoin-an.github.io/blog/_posts/2022-02-13-qrworkshop.md

 ---

 <div class="message">
-  I went to the first in-person workshop in Miami!
+  I went to the first in-person workshop in Miami since the pandemic!
 </div>

 ### Quantile Regression and Data Heterogeneity Workshop